Phnom Kulen: Siem Reap's Sacred Mountain

 1. The Waterfalls

 The main attraction is the two-tiered waterfall.
 The lower level is a powerful 20-meter drop into a large swimming hole.
-The water is cool and refreshing year-round.
 You can rent a wooden platform nearby to have a picnic lunch Khmer-style!

 2. River of a Thousand Lingas

-Just upstream from the waterfall, look down into the riverbed.
-You will see thousands of ancient lingas (phallic symbols) carved directly into the stone floor under the water.
-The Khmer kings believed these carvings blessed the water before it flowed down to feed the rice paddies of Angkor.
+Look down into the riverbed to see thousands of ancient lingas carved directly into the stone floor under the water.
+The Khmer kings believed these carvings blessed the water.

 3. Preah Ang Thom

 At the mountain's peak sits a 16th-century pagoda housing a massive Reclining Buddha.
-What makes it special?
 The Buddha wasn't built on top of the rock—it was carved out of the top of a giant natural sandstone boulder.
-The views from here are spectacular.

 Pro Tip: Transport